bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/processing.md

 * [Processing Panel](#processing-panel)
 * [Advanced processing topics](#advanced-topics)

 QGIS provides many processing tools to help you analyze your GIS data.
 All the standard tools you would expect a GIS to provide are accessible to all users running QGIS.
-If the tool you need is more specialized it may be only accessible from the included GRASS GIS plugin or specific plugins you may need to install yourself.
+If the tool you need is more specialized it may be only accessible from the included GRASS GIS plugin or specific plugins you may need to install yourself.<br>
 This document will discuss the standard tools available from QGIS.
 Access to processing tools from within QGIS is presented to users in three locations; Vector Menu, Raster Menu, and Processing Panel.

 ### Related QGIS Documentation